deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18084/index.md

 ![](figures/figures_23_0.png)

-> 🔼 Figure 1 shows example LiDAR scene generation results from the DynamicCity model, highlighting its ability to generate diverse and large-scale 4D scenes.
+> 🔼 The figure illustrates the DynamicCity framework's capability to generate diverse 4D LiDAR scenes with large spatial scales and long sequences, showcasing command-driven, trajectory-guided generation, dynamic scene inpainting, and layout-conditioned generation.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Dynamic LiDAR scene generation from DynamicCity.
 We introduce a new LiDAR generation model that generates diverse 4D scenes of large spatial scales (80 × 80 × 6.4 meter³) and long sequential modeling (up to 128 frames), enabling a diverse set of downstream applications.
 For more examples, kindly refer to our Project Page: https://dynamic-city.github.io.